-House Majority Whip Shot Outside Washington
+House Majority Whip Critical After Shooting

 “It was just a little odd and then he kind of walked toward the area where all this happened,” DeSantis said on Fox News.

+“It’s got me upset, I’m shaking right now … that he did this,” Dale Walsh, one of Hodgkinson’s neighbors told the Post-Dispatch.
+“I don’t know why he did it, but apparently in his mind it was something he had to do, I guess.”

+Walsh told the Post-Dispatch that never talked about politics with Hodgkinson, but added: “The politics going on now is affecting a lot of people, and I guess he finally got to the end of his string.
+And he’s where he is right now.
+And he doesn’t have to worry about politics no more.”

-Alexandria Police Department Chief Michael Brown said at a news conference that officers with the Capitol Police and the Alexandria Police Department received a call at 7:09 a.m. with reports of an active shooter, and that Alexandria police officers arrived on the scene within three minutes.
+Alexandria Police Department Chief Michael Brown said at a news conference that officers with the Capitol Police and the Alexandria police received a call at 7:09 a.m. with reports of an active shooter, and that Alexandria police officers arrived on the scene within three minutes.

 “Two of our officers engaged in gunfire and returned fire,” Brown said.